FireLemons/Probability-Programs/README.md

 When I first discovered the book, I went to download the programs and saw that they were all written in proprietary languages so I decided to prot the programs to python.

+The program files don't have to be 1 to 1 with the mathematica files.
+If you can find a way to simplify or improve a program, go for it.

 When creating a program, first copy contributing/template.py and edit from there.

 When editing programs please keep in mind they may need to be modified by someone who may not have a background in programming.